shangchengzhao/shangchengzhao.github.io/_posts/2024-12-22-Movie-Reviews.md

 - [ ] Watched?

-This movie is regarded as one of the must-watched sci-fi movies.
-I add it because it reminds me our discussion about Europe's migration dilemma.
+This movie is regarded as one of the must-watch sci-fi films.
+I included it because it reminds of me our discussion about Europe's migration dilemma.
+The story begins when a population of sick and malnourished aliens is discovered aboard a spaceship that appears over South Africa.
+The government confines them to an internment camp called District 9.
+Twenty years after, a bureaucrat named Wikus is tasked with overseeing the relocation of the aliens, only to become deeply entangled in the unfolding conflict in unexpected ways.

+The movie explored themes of  humanity, xenophobia and social segregation in a compelling way.
+It's unsettling to see how fear drives people to harm one another.
+But I believe that bringing up these issues and being aware of our irrational instincts will help to build a more compassionate world :)

 ## Alita: Battle Angel
 ![Alita: Battle Angel]({{ site.baseurl }}/images/posters/alita.png)